woodser/monero-java/README.md

 ## Building platform-specific Monero binaries

-In order to fetch and process binary data from the daemon, functionality written in C++ is built as a dynamic library for Java to access using JNI.
+In order to fetch and process binary data from the daemon, C++ source code is built as a dynamic library for Java to access using JNI.
 The C++ code being built is contained in src/main/cpp/submodules.
 A fork of MyMonero is currently used with added utilities to convert binary data between JSON and Monero's portable storage format.

 The dynamic library is platform-specific so it must be built from source for the specific platform it is running on (e.g. Linux, Mac, Windows, etc).

+For convenience, a pre-built library for MacOSX is included with this project.  **This executable is suitable for development and testing only and should be re-built from source to verify its integrity for any other purpose.**

 ### Build Steps